LtAirman/ChargeFieldTopics/README.md

 ![Polonium, Po 84](/images/polonium84.png)

-The markdown cell following the Slotlayout diagram describes the Slotlayout diagram in detail.
+The markdown cell following the Slotlayout diagram describes the diagram in detail.

 ![19 Rotation widgets](/images/rot_widget_array.png)

-In the next cell, the slot rotation controls are defined.
+Next, the slot rotation controls are defined.
 The atom is finally rendered between two gridspec arrays of 19 slot rotation controls in the atomic slotlayout configuration.
 Only a few of the larger atoms have all 19 slots occupied.
-Each object within each slot spins about the an axis through the slot center at the same rate, which is not correct, yet it still provides a good idea how the atom spins.
+Each object within each slot spins about the spin axis through the slot center at the same rate, which is not correct, yet it still provides a good idea how the atom spins.

 Eventually, all protons, neutrons and electrons should spin at their own rates.
 If a slot is unoccupied, the corresponding slot rotation control has nothing to spin and will not do anything.
 Try to remember to stop any active rotations before selecting another large atom or things will slow way down.

 Good enough to share on GitHub.
 Collaborative efforts are welcome.